alliance-genome/agr_sentence_classifier/README.md

 Overview
 --------

 This script performs sentence-level classification using OpenAI's GPT models and APIs.
 It is designed to evaluate the performance of a fine-tuned model on a dataset related to biological data types.
 The script reads testing data, sends classification requests to the model, and computes performance metrics such as accuracy, precision, recall, and F1 score.
+Additional scripts used to prepare the data can be found in the `additional_scripts` folder.

 Prerequisites
 -------------